 Taunton 4-piece October Drift only formed at the start of 2015, however the successful combination of some nihilistic alt rock music (or is it?) and a virtually non-stop UK touring schedule, has seen them receive a wide range of support and a reputation for impressive live shows (I’ve seen them – it is).
-They’ve already appeared here in New Tunes #43, and now they face a Q&A, but what do wasps, kid’s party balloons, and Alan Rickman impressions have to do with rock ‘n’ roll?
+They’ve already appeared here in Emerging #43, and now they face a Q&A, but what do wasps, kid’s party balloons, and Alan Rickman impressions have to do with rock ‘n’ roll?
 Read on to find out…

 ~ Where are you right now, and what can you see?